BioDAS/biodas.github.io/wiki/DASWorkshop2012.md

 ### Suggestions for discussions on Developers Day

-JSON roll out to other servers and clients? (jw)
+JSON roll out to other servers and clients? (jw) Firming up of the authentication DAS standard so the registry and writeback are consistent

 ### Possible DAS related Talks